-We may change the list of services that must be received from a Center of Excellence with 30 days' notice.
+We may change the list of services with 30 days' notice.

 - Services may be added to the list if we determine that significant improvements in the quality of care may be gained by having care at a Center of Excellence. - Services may be removed from the list if we determine that the care advantages of a Center of Excellence no longer exist.